AwalaApp/specs/rs000-core.md

 The action of transmitting a cargo over a CRC is called _hop_, and the action of transmitting a cargo from its origin gateway to its target gateway is _relay_.
 There are at least two hops in a relay: One from the origin gateway to the courier, and another from the courier to the target gateway.

 Completing one relay MAY involve hops with different bindings.
-For example, the CRC between a user gateway and a courier could use [CoSocket](rs004-cosocket.md), whilst the CRC between the courier and the relaying gateway could use [CogRPC](rs008-cogrpc.md).
+For example, the CRC between a private gateway and a courier could use [CoSocket](rs004-cosocket.md), whilst the CRC between the courier and the relaying gateway could use [CogRPC](rs008-cogrpc.md).

 The gateway sending a cargo MUST NOT remove it until the target gateway has acknowledged its receipt.
 The acknowledgment MAY be received via a CRC or an Internet-based PDC (once the two gateways can communicate directly over the Internet).
 The recipient MUST send the acknowledgement after the cargo is safely stored -- Consequently, if the cargo is being saved to a local disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync) (on Unix-like systems) or [`FlushFileBuffers`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-flushfilebuffers) (on Windows).

 A gateway MAY provide the courier with a CCA so that the courier can collect cargo from its peer gateway.

-A user gateway MAY require the courier to provide a CCA from the relaying gateway, but a relaying gateway MUST require at least one CCA because it needs the user gateway's certificate to identify the parcels that belong to the user gateway (the user gateway's certificate is part of the PDA certification chain).
+A private gateway MAY require the courier to provide a CCA from the relaying gateway, but a relaying gateway MUST require at least one CCA because it needs the private gateway's certificate to identify the parcels that belong to the private gateway (the private gateway's certificate is part of the PDA certification chain).

 The courier SHOULD deliver the cargo and then wait a few seconds before collecting cargo from the gateway, in case there are any responses to the messages in the cargo that was delivered.